Tratatatov/OctoGames_Test/README.md

 2. **Configuration Management**
    Configurations have been moved into Scriptable Objects.
 Story text is parsed from writer-friendly formats.

-## Save/Load System
+## 2.Save/Load System

 A simple system for saving and loading JSON files has been implemented.
 If necessary, it can be easily extended into a more robust solution.

-## Popup/UI System
+## 3.Popup/UI System

 A simple factory for popups has been created.
 This is a simplified version.
 If required, it can be further optimized by implementing object reuse instead of creating new instances each time.

 ### UI Components Used
-- TextMeshPro, Image, Button — standard Unity components
+- TextMeshPro, Image, Button, Canvas — standard Unity components
 - Vertical/Horizontal Layout Group + Content Size Fitter — for automatic arrangement of UI elements

-## UI Performance & Refactoring
+## 4.UI Performance & Refactoring

 Two versions of the implementation were created:
 - The first follows the suggested code structure.
 - The second uses a cleaner approach with subscriptions to property value changes.

-## Gameplay and State Logic
+## 5.Gameplay and State Logic

 - Object registration upon creation is handled via `EntityRegistry`.
 - Object pooling has been implemented (especially useful for large numbers of entities).